mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 You can also collect information about the operation and performance of the Telegraf process itself.
 This information is stored along with other metrics and available for reporting using the DC/OS monitoring service or third-party monitoring services.
 For information about the Telegraf plugin and the metrics that Telegraf collects about its own performance, see the documentation for the [Internal input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/internal).

-- New volume and network metrics are available collected by default. <!--(DCOS-47722, DCOS-47719)-->
+- New volume and network metrics that are collected by the Mesos input plugin are enabled by default. <!--(DCOS-47722, DCOS-47719)-->

     The metrics collection service, `dcos-telegraf` can now collect additional metrics for Mesos volumes and network information.
 For a complete list of the Mesos metrics you can collect and report, see the latest [list of metrics](http://mesos.apache.org/documentation/latest/monitoring/).